norman/ambry/README.md

     Prequel::Adapters::YAML.new(Rails.root.join("db", "prequel.yaml")

-Setting up a class with PrequelModel is simple: just extend the module, and declare your persistable fields with `attr_accessor`.
+Setting up a class with PrequelModel is simple: just extend the module, and declare your persistable fields with `field`.
 The first field declared will be behave as the "primary key," and it's up to you to ensure that it's unique.

     class Person
       extend Prequel::Model
-      attr_accessor :name, :email
+      field :name, :email
     end